a-domingu/tbcnn2/documentation/Instructions.md

     └───withpattern
 ```

+In our case, we used a data set with 400 files: 200 files for each label.
+In general, we recommend you to use around 400 files to train each pattern.

 **Note**: if you want to train the CNN to detect other patterns, for example wrappers, you should create a `wrapper` subfolder.
 The folder should contain all the data (only Python files) you're going to use to train the neural network and you should divide it on whether they have wrappers or not by placing them in the `withpattern` or `nopatter` accordingly.

 The structure will be the following: